2008 Bangalore serial blasts: Investigation

 No one has claimed responsibility for the bombings.
 The Bangalore Police Commissioner, Shankar Bidari, termed the blasts "an act of miscreants" trying to disturb peace in the city.
 The Union Home Ministry of India named the Pakistan-based Lashkar-e-Toiba and Students Islamic Movement of India, as the suspects.

-The Bangalore Police said that attack "bore some hallmarks" of the Bangladesh-based militant group Harkat-ul-Jihad-al-Islami (HuJI).
+The Bangalore Police said that the attack "bore some hallmarks" of the Bangladesh-based militant group Harkat-ul-Jihad-al-Islami (HuJI).

-The Central Government of India had warned the Karnataka state government one day earlier that state was high on the terror hitlist along with six other Indian states – Andhra Pradesh, Rajasthan, Uttar Pradesh, Maharashtra, Punjab, and Assam – and Union Territory Delhi.
+The Central Government of India had warned the Karnataka state government one day earlier that the state was high on the terror hitlist along with six other Indian states – Andhra Pradesh, Rajasthan, Uttar Pradesh, Maharashtra, Punjab, and Assam – and Union Territory Delhi.

 There is a possible connection with the Andhra and Varanasi attacks.
-An official was quoted as saying "The aim of these groups, whether HuJI or LeT or Simi, is clear.
+An official was quoted saying "The aim of these groups, whether HuJI or LeT or Simi, is clear.
 Bangalore and Hyderabad are being chosen as targets to create panic in the US as the cities house [the] biggest IT companies from the US."

-The Andhra – Karnataka link involves Raziuddin Nasir, a Hyderabad resident, and his aide Hafiz Khan Adnan from Bangalore, were arrested near Hubli in Karnataka this year.
+The Andhra – Karnataka link involves Raziuddin Nasir, a Hyderabad resident, and his aide Hafiz Khan Adnan from Bangalore, who was arrested near Hubli in Karnataka this year.
 Furthermore, another clear link between the terror elements in both blasts is the explosive material used.
 In the Bangalore blasts an explosive with an ammonium nitrate base was used, while in the Gokul Chat and Lumbini Park explosions in Hyderabad a similar ammonium nitrate base was used.
 These were also of low intensity with the aim of creating panic.
 Like the Malegaon and Mecca Masjid blasts, it took place on a Friday during or just after the prayers.
 In response to these blasts security was also beefed up in Andhra Pradesh.

 It was also reported that sleeper cells have gained a firm foothold in Karnataka with the discovery of terror camps in the Karnataka forest early in the year.
 In this vein, near-simultaneous blasts – all having the footprint of the jehadi network that had carried out blasts in Varanasi, Jaipur, Mumbai and elsewhere – point to the strong foothold terrorists have made in the city.

 On 29 July, the Bangalore police Anti Terrorism Squad (ATS) arrested a SIMI activist named Sameer Sadiq in connection with the blasts.
 According to the police, Sadiq had played a key role in the Surat riots.
 He was staying at Gurapanapalya in Bangalore, the area which incidentally housed the SIMI office before it had been banned.